 Get multiple quotes.
 Comparison shopping is the single most important thing you can do to get the best possible rates on auto insurance.
 Prices for the same coverage can vary greatly from one insurance company to another.
 It’s wise to review your insurance coverage and shop around before you decide on an insurance company.

 - Bundle it up.
 Buying additional policy form same insurance carrier could save you money.
 Bundling or combining your insurance policies can reduce the overall payment.
 So, ask your insurance agent about bundling your homeowners (or renters) insurance with your car insurance.
 If you have more than one insurance company, you should consider moving all of your policies to one company.
-Sometimes the Multiplicity discount is higher then the premium of your Renters Insurance Policy.
-To good to be true??
-Well it’s true.
+Sometimes the Multiplicity discount is higher than the premium of your Renters Insurance Policy.
+Too good to be true??
+Well, it’s true.
 You will end up paying less and have extra insurance policy.

 Make insurance payments on time.
 Missing an auto insurance payment may result in a cancellation – and rates for a new policy could be higher.
 If you can’t pay the full amount due, ask whether a partial payment will keep your policy active.